RIAM, Research Institute for Applied Mechanics, Kyushu University

 1 ) Collaborative research on tokamak plasma experiments

-A linear plasma device PANTA (Plasma Assembly for Nonlinear Turbulence Analysis) has been developed to study the basic physics of the non-equilibrium plasmas.
-A TRIAM project produced the remarkable achievement of steady state tokamak operation by achieving a world record tokamak discharge in excess of 5 hours 16 minutes.
-POP of steady state tokamak operation (SSTO) will enhance the attractiveness of electricity production from fusion power plants.
-In addition to SSTO, important scientific subjects are being pursued in the field of PWI study for the duration where interactions between the plasma and surrounding wall reaches equilibrium.
-In particular, “wall pumping and release” and co-deposition of the fueled particles and redeposited wall materials are shown as key issues to control the fusion power in steady state.
-Following the expertise acquired through the SSTO project, and particularly experience with driving plasma current by radio frequency waves, the QUEST project has been proposed to demonstrate steady state operation of the spherical tokamak (ST) plasma by RF waves and investigate the controllability of particles under the high temperature wall relevant to the future reactor condition.
-Aiming to contribute to the ITER project, the RF technology and in-situ diagnostics of the wall properties are under development.
-Since 2008, QUEST has developed through collaborative research in two-way collaboration with the NIFS and other universities as well as this framework.
+Advanced Fusion Research Center (AFRC) started operation of QUEST spherical tokamak in 2008.
+Steady state tokamak operation (SSTO) will be required in fusion power plants.
+Additionally, important scientific subjects are being pursued in the field of Plasma Wall Interaction (PWI).
+In particular, “wall pumping and release”, “co-deposition of the fueled particles” and “redeposited wall materials” are key issues to control the fusion power in steady state.
+Following the expertise acquired through the SSTO project, the QUEST project has been proposed to demonstrate steady state of the spherical tokamak (ST) plasma by radio frequency (RF) waves, and to investigate the controllability of particles under the high temperature wall that is relevant to the future reactor condition.
+Toward the start of ITER project, the RF technology and in-situ diagnostics of the wall properties are under development.
+Since 2008, QUEST has developed through collaborative research with plenty of domestic and international institutes.
 Expected future collaborations are as follows,

 • 1-1 ) Steady state operation of high temperature plasmas and plasma wall interaction (PWI)